digipost/digipost-api-client-java/docs/_v15_x/2_send.md

 ### Datatype ShareDocumentsRequest

-This datatypes facilitates exchange of documents between an organisation and a Digipost end user.
-The sender first sends a message of datatype ShareDocumentsRequest, to which the end user can attach a list of documents.
+This datatype enables sharing of documents between an organisation and a Digipost end user.
+The organisation first sends a message of datatype ShareDocumentsRequest, to which the end user can attach a list of documents.
 When new documents are shared, a DocumentEvent is generated.
 The organisation can retrieve the status of their ShareDocumentsRequest.
 If documents are shared and the sharing is not cancelled, the documents can either be downloaded or viewed on the digipostdata.no domain.
 Active requests can be cancelled both by the end user and the organisation.

 The `purpose` attribute of the ShareDocumentsRequest should briefly explain why the sender organisation want to gain access to the relevant documents.
+This text will be displayed prominently, and should contain the information necessary for the user to make an informed choice.
 The primary document should contain a more detailed explanation.

 #### Send ShareDocumentsRequest
 ```java